YEAR C: ADVENT 4

 Micah 5:2-5a

-The prophetic vision of Micah, an ordinary rural man from the small village of Moresheth in Judah (1:1), offers us a challenging and inspiring perspective.
-Like others around him, Micah saw the injustices of oppression by the rich (e.g. 2:1-2), the false prophets (3:5), the indifference of rulers (3:11), commercial malpractice (3:9) and the wickedness of priests (3:11).
-He also observed the hegemony and military might of the superpower of the region, Assyria.
-But in his visions, he opens up for us a ‘God’s-eye view’ of things that sees beyond the immediate human circumstances to a different future.
+Micah was from the small village of Moresheth in Judah (1:1).
+Like others around him, Micah observed the injustice and oppression exercised by the rich and powerful in society (e.g. 2:1-2), the false utterances of prophets (3:5), the indifference of rulers (3:11), commercial malpractice (3:9) and the wickedness of priests (3:11), all of which had grown widespread in Judah in the early to mid eighth century BCE.
+He also observed the rising hegemony and military might of the superpower of the region, Assyria.
+In his visions, Micah speaks of these things but also opens up for us an alternative world view, a ‘God’s-eye view’ of things if you like, that speaks to the root of the immediate human circumstances even as it looks beyond to a different future.

-Mic.
-5:3 speaks of a woman in labour, a theme found also in Isa.
-7:14 and 9:6 and elsewhere.
-This reference to labour and the birth process echoes the reference in Mic.
-4:9-10, but differs from that passage which envisages ‘the pains’ of exile to Babylon.
-There is no reference to pain in 5:3, and the emphasis seems to be upon the timing and expectation of a birth.
-There is an eschatological allusion implicit in this reference, as in other prophetic books.
-The phrases ‘the time’ (Mic.
-5:3) and the more common ‘that day’ (e.g. Mic.
-4:1, 6; 5:10, 7:11 etc.) direct our thoughts not so much to a particular time of divine intervention, but to hope in the final victory of a loving God.
+Mic 5:3 then speaks of a woman in labour, a theme found also in Isa 7:14 and 9:6 and elsewhere.
+This reference to labour and the birth process echoes the reference in Mic 4:9-10 mentioned above.
+However, it differs from that passage in that there is no reference to pain in 5:3, with the emphasis firmly upon the inevitability and yet unexpected nature of a birth.
+There is an eschatological allusion implicit in this reference.
+The phrases ‘the time’ (Mic 5:3) and the more common ‘that day’ (e.g. Mic 4:1, 6; 5:10, 7:11 etc.) direct our thoughts not so much to a particular time of divine intervention, but to a hope in the final reign of God.

 Return to OT Lectionary Reading